CloudReactor/docs/index.md

 title: Home
 nav_order: 1
 ---
-# Easy serverless workflow automation
+# Easy workflow automation & monitoring
 {: .no_toc }
 {: .fs-10 }

 Deploy tasks with a single command to AWS ECS.
 Monitor, manage and orchestrate tasks with CloudReactor's easy-to-use dashboard.

+Use this one-page guide to learn everything you need to get up and running with key CloudReactor features.
+See additional pages in left nav bar for advanced topics.
 {: .fs-4 .fw-300 }

 [Get started](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Learn more about CloudReactor](/cloudreactor.html){:target="_blank"}{: .btn .fs-5 .mb-4 .mb-md-0 }